th1460/xaringan-template/README.md

 # Xaringan Template
-This repository store a Xaringan Template Presentation
+This repository store a Xaringan Template Presentation.